pavlokurochka/data_migration_sfdc/README.md

  ![](pictures/contractors_download.png)

 I saved all downloaded source files into the `data` folder: [src_mine_information.xlsx](data/src_mine_information.xlsx), [src_addresses_of_record.xlsx](data/src_addresses_of_record.xlsx), [src_operator_report.xlsx](data/src_operator_report.xlsx), and [src_contractors.xlsx](data/src_contractors.xlsx).
 We'd work with `src_contractors.xlsx` for now.
-I'll save the rest for the future exercises.
+I'll save the rest for future exercises.

 ## Infrastructure

-The project is build around the Python command line (CLI) application that manipulates the data in the [DuckDB](https://duckdb.org/docs/) database.
-I use Python module [simple-salesforce](https://pypi.org/project/simple-salesforce/) to read data from and load into Salesforce.com.
-While off the shelf tools like [Data Loader](https://developer.salesforce.com/docs/atlas.en-us.dataLoader.meta/dataLoader/data_loader_intro.htm) and Import Wizards exist, i think this way is much better to integrate into the overall flow and methodology and to automate many manual steps.
+The project is built around the Python command line (CLI) application that manipulates the data in the [DuckDB](https://duckdb.org/docs/) database.
+I use the Python module [simple-salesforce](https://pypi.org/project/simple-salesforce/) to read data from and load into Salesforce.com.
+While off-the-shelf tools like [Data Loader](https://developer.salesforce.com/docs/atlas.en-us.dataLoader.meta/dataLoader/data_loader_intro.htm) and Import Wizards exist, i think this way is much better to integrate into the overall flow and methodology and to automate many manual steps.
 This application saves reports into Excel files.

 ### Environment setup